mokdevel/DarcMods/DarcMissions/docs/MISSION_HUNTER.md

 AIs are hunting you and following you.
 They will receive regularly information about where the closest player.
 The location is known to them with an error of ```rndDistanceToPlayer```.
 You can outrun them by going further than ```maxDistanceToPlayer```.

+Note on GM requested mission: The location is where the mission was dropped.

 ```
 int version : See Common parameters
 string author : See Common parameters